IRIS-Retail-Pvt-Ltd/amazon/README.md

 Research about product in Google Trends and Jungle Scout

-While doing research, check for min of 30% profit on a product sold considering below criterias
+While doing research, check for min of 30% profit on a product sold considering below criteria

     Import Price ( Product + Shipping )
     FBA fees